lsblakk/pystar/docs/webapp.rst

     - "push your work" means "git push it to github"

-Part XX:  Configure your Django Project
+Part 4:  Configure your Django Project
 ========================================

 Now that we have a the scaffolding for our **project** in place, we can con